Calculator-Online.net

 • Enter The Function: Enter the function of a single variable (e.g., f(x))

-• Choose The Specific Variable: Choose the independent variable (e.g., 'x') from the “W.R.T” drop-down
+• Choose the Specific Variable: Choose the independent variable (e.g., 'x') from the “W.R.T” drop-down

 • Define the Interval: Input start and end intervals of the continuous function [a,b]